michaelmcmillan/notiwire/readme.md

 ![alt text](wireframe.jpg)

-The project tries to solve three central problems:
+This project tries to solve three central problems:

 1. **proxy**: take the load off various websites which today has to serve a lot of content to an increasingly big number of Notifiers (clients).